unepwcmc/magpie/README.md

       Header set Access-Control-Max-Age 1728000
       ...

+### Sidekiq background jobs
+We're using sidekiq for our background job processing (at the time of writing, just for cartodb uploads).
+Manage the deployment using the available cap commands, use this for a list:

+    cap -vT | grep sidekiq

 ### STDERR is being flooded when using Postgres

 If you are using Postgres and have foreign key constraints, the truncation strategy will cause a lot of extra noise to appear on STDERR (in the form of "NOTICE truncate cascades" messages).
 To silence these warnings set the following log level in your `postgresql.conf` file: